Dual-branch Prompting for Multimodal Machine Translation

 \section{Experimental Setup}

-In this section, we first introduce the experimental datasets, experimental setup, and baseline models.
-Secondly, to verify the effectiveness of the proposed model and analyze the ability of the dual-branch prompting method to capture the underlying semantics between textual and visual representations, we conducted a series of tests on both the baseline and the proposed models.
-The experimental results validate the effectiveness of the method.
-Finally, all our translation experiments were conducted on the Multi30K English $\to$ German \text { (En-De) } and English $\to$ French \text { (En-Fr) } dataset.
+In this section, we detail the datasets, implementation configurations, and baseline models utilized in our study.
+We then present a comprehensive series of evaluations conducted on both the baseline and our proposed D$^{2}$P-MMT model.
+These experiments are designed to validate the efficacy of our approach and to rigorously assess the capability of the dual-branch prompting strategy in capturing latent semantic alignment between textual and visual modalities.
+All translation experiments were performed on the standard Multi30K benchmark, specifically focusing on the English $\to$ German (En-De) and English $\to$ French (En-Fr) translation tasks.